arkku/msx_experiments/F4 Register/README.md

 to record whether the computer has already been booted up.
 If the bit is set, the boot logo and screen are skipped.
 This allows faster resets.

-The file [PLD file](MSXF4REG.pld) is a CUPL implementation of the F4 register for a GAL22V10 programmable logic IC.
+The [PLD file](MSXF4REG.pld) is a CUPL implementation of the F4 register for a GAL22V10 programmable logic IC.
 The file can be compiled with, e.g., WinCUPL, but a pre-compiled [JEDEC file](MSXF4REG.jed) is also included.